kyma-project/community/concepts/observability-strategy/configurable-monitoring/05-monitoring-concept.md

 ### OTLP Push Support

-**Push support will be provided using OTLP only with the central deployment**
+**Push support will be provided using OTLP only with the central gateway**

-A central collector, which listens for OTLP metrics, will be part of the setup.
-This dedicated central collector runs independently from the pull-based daemonset because the criteria for scaling are different.
-The central deployment will auto-scale on resource consumption related to the incoming OTLP traffic.
+A central gateway, which listens for OTLP metrics, will be part of the setup.
+This dedicated gateway runs independently from the pull-based daemonset because the criteria for scaling are different.
+This gateway deployment will auto-scale on resource consumption related to the incoming OTLP traffic.
 The related service port can be used for pushing custom metrics of any kind.
-Also, the central deployment will be configurable with the MetricPipeline resource managed by the new Telemetry Operator component.
-In the future, it might also be used for other kinds of signals (like traces).
+Also, the gateway will be configurable with the MetricPipeline resource managed by the new Telemetry Operator component.
+In the future, it might also be used for other kinds of signals.

 ### Kubernetes and Kyma Integration